My website is both online portfolio and platform for iterative self-taught front-end web design.

 Hotel: Three Inspirations from Japan

 Hotel is a collection of hotel proposals inspired by various cultural sources from Japan.
-The pamphlet was created in response to a job application prompt, but as some of the proposals can be investigated on an informal basis in the preliminary stages, the pamphlet serves as an outline for future research and creation.
-Full research process proposals are forthcoming.
+The pamphlet was created in response to a job application prompt, but as some of the proposals offer starting points for projects, the pamphlet serves as a small repository of ideas for future research and creation.

 ROLE: Designer [prototype/proposal]